Finding solutions to solar PV waste

 The low recovery value and high transport and processing costs of panels means there is currently little commercial incentive to deal with the current volumes .

 Valuable components like silicon and silver could be retrieved at a high value from the panels – but commercial technology does not yet exist at scale .
 The opportunity here lies in the development of a circular economy-based recycling capacity for solar panels, and extraction of valuable materials through clean separation technology.

 Breakthrough Victoria is calling on submissions from the broader scientific and innovation community that we can help foster and commercialise as a scalable solution.

 We welcome companies of all investment stages to submit their proposal to help make a real difference in shaping Victoria's clean economy.
-Regardless of whether you are a start-up or already experiencing high growth, we value the potential of your innovation and have dedicated investment programs in place to suit your company.
+Regardless of whether you are a start-up or already experiencing high growth, we value the potential of your innovation and have dedicated in place to suit your company.

 Catalysing positive environmental outcomes